 The Intex Mariner Inflatable Boat is a heavy-duty inflatable boat that you can use to run rapids and explore lakes.
 Welded-on rotational oar locks allow for serious navigation.
 The vessel comes with a motor mount fitting.

-While all inflatable boats are relatively portable, none are as portable as a packraft.
-Packrafts are individually sized inflatable boats that are light and compact enough to stash inside of your backpack.
-This means that you can launch your packraft anywhere you can reach by foot, while most other types of inflatable boats require you to get your vehicle to the water.
+While all inflatables are relatively portable, none are as portable as a packraft.
+Packrafts are individually sized inflatable vessels that are light and compact enough to stash inside of your backpack.
+This means that you can launch your packraft anywhere you can reach by foot, while most other types of require you to get your vehicle to the water.

 Packrafts are awesome options for outdoors people who like to explore and recreate in remote roadless areas.
 You can bring a packraft up to a high mountain lake in search of native Colorado River cutthroat trout, or you can take one to run a remote canyon river during spring runoff.
 Get one that is well-made and durable enough to last you many wilderness adventures.

 The NRS PackRaft packs small and performs well.

 The NRS PackRaft is made with durable 70D urethane tube material and an even more abrasion-resistant 10D urethane floor.
 It packs down small—just 8 x 15 x 5 inches—and its total weight is 7.4 pounds.
 For its impressively compact size, this is a legit raft for backcountry expeditions.

 High-quality inflatable boats don’t come cheap, and it makes sense.
 Companies invest substantial money into creating inflatable boats that are able to perform similarly to metal and wooden framed boats.
 And well-made inflatable vessels will also last much longer than cheap ones.